pyiron-workshop/pyiron-virtual-workshop-2020/README.md

 To activate this conda environment, type

+`source activate pyiron_workshop

+or for MacOS

-`source activate pyiron_workshop`
+`conda activate pyiron_workshop`

 Please install all packages and run the notebooks only after you have activated this environment.
-After the workshop is over, this environment can be deactivated `source deactivate pyiron_workshop`.
+After the workshop is over, this environment can be deactivated `source deactivate` or `conda deactivate`.
 If you want to run the notebooks later, just reactivate the environment.

 ### Installing pyiron and other packages using conda-forge